nvite/Odie/README.md

 ### Deep references

 It's possible to get and set values that we're not sure exist.
-Under the hood, Odie implements the null object pattern to prevent errors from being thrown where data doesn't exist (after all, this is a schemaless ODM!).
+Because getters operate on strings, Odie can emulate a null object to prevent errors from being thrown where data doesn't exist (after all, this is a schemaless ODM!).
 To get a value nested deeply within a model, we can ask for it with a dot-delimited path:

 ```javascript
 myList.get('items.0.name');